 What's the Best Value?

-At OutdoorGearLab, it is our goal to find the best and highest-performing products in any given test.
+At OutdoorGearLab, our goal is to find the best-performing products in any given test.
 We feel that it is a bonus when those products are also a good value.
-Hands down, the best value-to-performance ratios in our test were the WTB Volt Chromoly and Spank Oozy 220.
+Hands down, the best value-to-performance ratio in our test was the WTB Volt.
+We tested the titanium model; you can get the chromoly-railed version for about half the price, and that's a screamin' deal.

 Comfort